Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

     * (required) `destination` is the destination path to place the files
   * `azure_storage` contains the following members:
-    * (required) `storage_account_settings` contains a storage account link as defined in the credentials json.
+    * (required) `storage_account_settings` contains a storage account link as defined in the credentials config.
     * (required) `container` or `file_share` is required when downloading from Azure Blob Storage or Azure File Storage, respectively.
       `container` specifies which container to download from for Azure Blob